 What elements of the Input Hypothesis and Total Physical Response method went into Ray Blaine’s storytelling based teaching strategy?
 On the one hand, language instruction should leverage Comprehensible Inputs to train the learner to acquire language naturally.
 On the other hand, it also includes the principle that language acquisition should be supported by actions and interactions between students and teachers.

-The role of stories
+The role of stories in language teaching

 But where does the storytelling come into place?